jrd261/exp-docs/_pages/developers.md

 dynamic content and broadcast events to other devices in the experience.

 ### Explicit authentication is unnecessary
-When an app using the Javascript SDK is running inside of a player, it already has been authenticated by the player pairing process.
-This is in contrast to non-player apps which must use `exp.start()` to join the EXP network.
+When an app using the Javascript SDK is running inside of a player, the player itself has already has been authenticated by the pairing process.

 ### Life begins at `load()`
 Whereas most javascript applications start themselves through `document.onload` or some similar event that the browser